reideast/distributed-banking-system/README.md

 1. Start ATM client
    * `./run-client.ps1`
-   * This batch file has no additional arguments to actually do any ATM operations.
-They could be added at the end of the line to test various operations
+   * This batch file needs additional arguments to actually do any ATM operations.
+Add them as arguments when you run the script, such as:
+     * `.\run-client.ps1 login user pass`
+     * `.\run-client.ps1 inquiry 100`
+     * ...and so on
    * The client will run once and then quit.

 ### Linux/MacOS